-Strategic Objective 1 Policy development Objective Statement The department will follow fair processes and undertake consultation in activities related to policy development and strive for ongoing monitoring and evaluation with 100% of policies being reviewed to promote service delivery, sound human resource management practices, human resource development and employment equity (54% women in the department, 50% women in Senior Management, 2% disabled in the department).
-Baseline 10% of policies reviewed 1,522 (37%) Women employed 18 (50%) Women in Senior Management 21 (0.5%) Disabled employees Justification Sound policies and procedures Improved service delivery Value for money Legislative compliance Integrated planning Creating and sustaining a workforce that is skilled, informed, efficient, developed, healthy and representative Links Co-operative governance Economic and social development Community needs Government's mandates Education and skills for all Safer communities Creating decent work Development and empowerment of staff Education and skills for all
+Strategic Objective 1 1 Policy development Objective Statement The department will follow fair processes and undertake consultation in activities related to policy development and strive for ongoing monitoring and evaluation with 100% of policies being reviewed to promote service delivery, sound human resource management practices, human resource development (12,500 staff trained) and employment equity (54% women in the department, 50% women in Senior Management, 2% disabled in the department).
+Baseline 10% of policies reviewed (37%) 1,522 Women employed 50% (18) Women in Senior Management (0.5%) 21 Disabled employees (4,225 staff trained) Justification Sound policies and procedures Improved service delivery Value for money Legislative compliance Integrated planning Creating and sustaining a workforce that is skilled, informed, efficient, developed, healthy and representative Links Co-operative governance Economic and social development Community needs Government's mandates Education and skills for all Safer communities Creating decent work Development and empowerment of staff Education and skills for all in the technical and engineering fields.
+The situation has been exacerbated by the higher salaries that are offered in the private sector and municipalities that have attracted staff with these skills and competencies and lead to high staff resignations.
+The introduction of the occupation specific dispensation for engineers has further compounded the problem.